betterscientificsoftware/python-for-hpc/README.md

  - [mpi4py](https://mpi4py.readthedocs.io/en/stable/) Python wrapper for MPI
  - [Multiprocessing module](https://docs.python.org/3/library/multiprocessing.html) Basic multiple process parallelism through forked interpreters (with threading like interface).
 Be aware of issues mixing with OpenMP, MPI, or shared memory tools.
+ - [PyCOMPSs](https://www.bsc.es/research-and-development/software-and-apps/software-list/comp-superscalar/) PyCOMPSs is a programming model that enables the parallelization of sequential Python codes following a task-based approach.
+PyCOMPSs enables the execution in distributed infrastructures, such as Clusters, Grids, Clouds, and containers.

 #### Python bindings to scientific libraries in HPC: